 Is the Amazon Scam Email and Text Messages Linked to Sex Trafficking?

-There have been rumors circulating around social media from users claiming that the link in the text messages and email can link the victim’s location.
+There have been rumors circulating around social media platforms, such as Facebook, Twitter, Snapchat, or Instagram, stating that the link in the text messages and email can link the victim’s location.
 This would allow scammers to track their victims and supposedly kidnap them for sex trafficking.

 Don’t Fall For the Amazon Scam Email!